Common Fire Hazards in the Workplace and How to Avoid Them

 Unfortunately, there’s no such thing as a completely fireproof facility.
-There are simply too many factors present to safeguard against every hazard.
+There are simply too many possible risks to safeguard against every hazard.
 While workplace fires are sometimes out of an organization’s control, understanding risk will help dramatically reduce the likelihood a fire will occur.

-A food processing plant will have specialized equipment (deep fryers and heat exchangers) that put it at greater risk for a fire than an insurance company located in a high rise.
-That said, high rises carry inherent challenges you won’t find in a one-story facility—for example, siloed communication from one floor to the next.
+For example, a food processing plant will have specialized equipment (deep fryers and heat exchangers) that put it at greater risk of a fire than a dental clinic located in a high-rise building.
+That said, high rises carry inherent challenges you won’t find in a one-story facility—such as siloed communication from one floor to the next.

 Workplace Fire Risks by Facility

-Every organization is vulnerable to a fire occurring at their workplace.
-Depending on the nature of the work, specific structure, and industry considerations, organizations will need to assess their facility and develop a fire safety plan accordingly.
+Every organization is vulnerable to workplace fires.
+Depending on the nature of your team’s work, specific structures, and industry considerations, assess your potential fire hazards and develop a fire safety plan accordingly.

 Electrical equipment: Exposed wiring, overloaded outlets, and static discharge can all increase the risk of fire.
-Conduct routine inspections, maintenance, and personnel training on all your electrical equipment.
+Conduct routine inspections, maintenance, and personnel training on all your possible electrical hazards.

-Lighting equipment: Improperly installed lighting and poorly placed fixtures pose a serious fire hazard.
-Conduct regular facility walkthroughs to ensure lighting is functional, properly installed, and free from fire hazards.
+Lighting equipment: Improperly installed lighting and poorly placed fixtures pose serious fire hazards.
+Conduct regular facility walk-throughs to ensure lighting is functional, properly installed, and free from fire hazards.

-Combustible material: Many materials including dust, dyes, chemicals, and metals all have the potential to be combustible.
-Eliminate ignition sources when working with combustible materials and keep storage areas cool and dry.
+Combustible material: Many materials—including dust, dyes, chemicals, and metals—have the potential to be combustible.
+Eliminate ignition sources when working with combustible materials, and keep storage areas cool and dry.

-Hot Work: Welding, heating, and soldering can produce 1000°F sparks, which can easily travel 35 feet.
-Ensure that personnel are properly trained, supervision is in place, and all materials are properly stored/handled.
+Hot work: Welding, heating, and soldering can produce 1000°F sparks, which can easily travel 35 feet.
+Ensure that personnel is properly trained, supervision is in place, and all materials are properly stored and handled.

-Flammable liquids/gasses: These fires often occur at chemical plants due to the use of combustible gasses such as rocket fuel, acrylic acid, and crude oil.
+Flammable liquids/gasses: Fires at chemical plants can often be attributed to combustible gasses such as rocket fuel, acrylic acid, and crude oil.
 If you have these in your workplace, ensure they are properly stored and free from incompatible materials such as oxidizers.

-If any part of your business is located in a manufacturing or industrial facility, you’ll want to factor in the most common hazards and include them in your fire safety plan.
+If any part of your business is located in a manufacturing or industrial facility, factor these significant hazards into your fire safety plan.

-Electrical Issues: As mentioned, exposed/faulty wiring and overloaded outlets can lead to electrical fires.
-Conduct routine inspection to ensure power strips aren’t overloaded and personal space heaters are prohibited or closely monitored.
-Regular electrical wiring inspection is also highly recommended.
+Electrical issues: Exposed or faulty wiring and overloaded outlets can lead to electrical fires.
+Conduct routine inspections to ensure power strips aren’t overloaded, and prohibit or closely monitor personal space heaters.
+Regular electrical wiring inspections are also highly recommended.

-Kitchen Appliances: According to the U.S. Fire Administration (part of FEMA), over 30% of all workplace fires in 2017 began in an office kitchen.
-Fire extinguishers should be located near kitchens and appliances should be fully functional.
+Kitchen appliances: According to the U.S. Fire Administration (part of FEMA), over 30% of all workplace fires in 2019 began in an office kitchen.
+Ensure that fire extinguishers are located near kitchens and appliances are fully functional.

-Loose Papers: Fire needs fuel.
-Loose papers act as tinder and can exacerbate an already dangerous fire.
-Routine walkthroughs should be conducted to remove or contain combustible materials.
+Loose papers: Fire needs fuel.
+Loose papers act as tinder and can exacerbate an already-dangerous fire.
+Conduct routine walk-throughs to remove or contain combustible materials.

 Smoking: An improperly extinguished cigarette butt can ignite a fire, especially in drought conditions.
-Properly installed ashtrays in designated smoking areas will help reduce the risk.
+Ensure properly installed ashtrays in designated smoking areas to reduce fire hazards.

-Whether your office is located 20 stories high or on the first floor of a one-level facility, a workplace fire can be dangerous, costly, and difficult to recover from.
-Identify and minimize risk to safeguard your business and protect your people.
+Whether your office is located 20 stories high or in a single-level facility, a workplace fire can be dangerous, costly, and difficult to recover from.
+Identify and minimize workplace fire hazards to safeguard your business and protect your people.

-Whether it’s new construction or an existing building that’s being renovated, construction sites are some of the most vulnerable structures when it comes to fire hazards.
+Whether it’s new construction or an existing building under renovation, construction sites are some of the most vulnerable structures when it comes to fire hazards.
 The NFPA lists the following risks specific to the construction industry:

-Unprotected Site: Because safety installations come at the end of the construction phase, construction areas are typically without fire protection systems such as sprinklers, smoke detectors, and fire alarms for extended periods of time.
-If you are the Fire Chief on-site, you should have a pre-fire plan ready and train all personnel.
+Unprotected site: Because safety installations are late-phase projects, construction areas are often without fire protection systems—such as sprinklers, smoke detectors, and fire alarms—for extended periods of time.
+If you are the fire chief on-site, you should have a pre-fire plan ready and train all personnel.

 Equipment: Where there’s welding, cutting, and soldering, there is the potential for sparks that could lead to a fire if proper safety procedures are not in place.
-Extra precaution should be taken during all fire-prone activities.
+Establish extra precautions during all fire-prone activities.

-Regardless of your industry or the specific layout of your facility, every organization should conduct thorough, regular risk assessment to protect employees and safeguard the business from fire.
+Regardless of your industry or the specific layout of your facility, conduct a thorough, regular risk assessment to protect employees and safeguard your business from fire hazards.

 Fire Risks Every Business Should Consider

-There are common risks that apply across industries and organizational structures.
-A company’s employee count, employee concentration within a structure, level of safety training, how the workforce is dispersed, and employee turnover rate are all factors that will need to be taken into consideration.
+There are common fire hazards in the workplace that apply across industries and organizational structures.
+A company’s employee count, employee concentration within a structure, level of safety training, how the workforce is dispersed, and employee turnover rate are all factors to take into consideration during a fire risk assessment.

 Once workplace fire risks have been identified, it’s time to implement a fire safety plan based on your findings.
 The process of building out an effective plan can feel overwhelming.
-Making use of a comprehensive checklist will help alleviate stress and serve to frame your overall approach.
+Make use of a comprehensive fire safety checklist to help frame your overall approach.

-The following list is designed to help organizations prepare both before a workplace fire and following an incident.
-While these items do capture main areas of concern, businesses will have unique needs to take into consideration.
+The following list is designed to help your organization prepare for action before a workplace fire and following an incident.
+While these items do capture the main areas of concern, businesses will have unique needs to take into consideration.

-Assessing the condition of your organization’s safety equipment is an essential first step in fire proofing your workplace.
-Leadership should assign a Fire Safety Team to conduct routine inspection of your entire facility’s safety equipment and tools.
-They should ensure that:
+Assessing the condition of your organization’s safety equipment is an essential first step in fireproofing your workplace.
+Leadership should assign a fire safety team to conduct routine inspections of your entire facility’s safety equipment and tools.
+Ensure that:

-- Fire safety equipment is inspected and up-to-date (extinguishers, smoke alarms, sprinkler heads)
+- Fire safety equipment is inspected and up-to-date (fire extinguishers, smoke alarms, sprinkler heads, etc.)

 - Company data is backed up both on-premises, off-premises, and in the cloud

-- You’ve invested in a reliable mass communication system to message your people before, during, and after a fire or emergency situation
+- You’ve invested in a reliable mass communication system to message your people before, during, and after a fire emergency

 - Fire exits are clearly marked, illuminated, and accessible